starikcetin/technical-math-projects/README.md

 Note: Submitting a single `.cpp` was a requirement of the course.

-## Play

-1. Download `starikcetin-technical-math-projects.zip`.
-Extract it.
-2. Read the `README.txt` file in the archive.
-3. Run the executables.
+## Run

+Follow the instructions here: https://github.com/starikcetin/technical-math-projects/releases/tag/builds